jvgiordano/OSSMM-Version-1/docs/_pages/electronics-assembly.md

-We highlight again here that the wires for the PulseSensor must go through the rectangular slot in the electronic case lid.
+We highlight again here that the wires for the PulseSensor must go through the rectangular slot in the electronics case lid.
 If you forget to do this, don't worry.
 Simply desolder the connections on the PulseSensor, thread the wires correctly, then resolder.